Content

 Other common signs of male pattern baldness include:

-A receding hairline that’s unrelated to your cowlick
+A receding hairline unrelated to a cowlick

-Slow or no hair growth in certain areas of your scalp
+Slow or no hair growth in certain areas of the scalp

 A hair part that’s gradually getting larger and wider